wicklowtown/JestQuestBeta/README.md

 Developed with Unreal Engine 5.
 The main tutorial used for the basis of my gameplay, outside of college lectures, was this tutorial series on YouTube: https://youtube.com/playlist?list=PL5tI7Z2tI7yYKn4irjkTEeEyH0Kblzv6C&si=0nidBeEvTE5qpDm6

+The used this tutorial to add the opening title screens: https://www.youtube.com/watch?v=rnYOvxB-b0k

 Below, I'll list every version I've pushed to this repository during development.

 (the commits before Version 0.01 were merely for testing the revision control of the git.)